 The John A. Adams ’71 Center for Military History & Strategic Analysis at the Virginia Military Institute will award a $3,000 grant to a graduate student in history or related field working on a dissertation in the area of Cold War history.

 The award promotes innovative scholarship on Cold War topics.
-The Adams Center invites proposals in all subject areas—including international security affairs, military strategy, leadership, and operations.
+The Adams Center invites proposals in all subject areas—including international security affairs, military history, and strategic analysis.
 All periods of Cold War history are welcome.
-This year, having recently celebrated the 70th anniversary of the formation of the North Atlantic Treaty Organization (NATO, 1949-2019), the Adams Center is especially interested in dissertations concerning Cold War alliances.
-The prize is made possible through the generous support of John A. Adams and George J. Collins Jr.
+This year, the Adams Center is especially interested in projects concerning race and ethnicity in Cold War armed forces.
+The prize is made possible through the generous support John A. Adams and George J. Collins Jr.

 To be considered, graduate students must submit a brief proposal (prospectus) describing their doctoral research, a project timeline, and curriculum vitae with a list of references.
-Applications should be delivered, electronically, to the Adams Center at email@example.com by 4 p.m.
-Eastern, Friday, April 3, 2020.
-Direct questions to Adams Center Director Bradley Lynn Coleman.
+Applications should be delivered, electronically, to the Adams Center at firstname.lastname@example.org by 4:00 p.m.
+Eastern, Friday, April 2, 2021.
+Direct questions to Adams Center director Bradley Lynn Coleman.

 Submissions to: email@example.com

 Bradley Lynn Coleman, Ph.D.